Links on SoundGuys may earn us a commission. Learn more.

 When it comes down to it, I don’t just review gaming headsets because I’m passionate about good audio.
 Pretty much everything I do here at SoundGuys focuses on gaming content, and that’s because I’ve been a gamer my whole life.
 You name it, I’ve probably played it.
 I know what kind of audio features are important for different kinds of games, and maybe more importantly: which ones aren’t.

 Each of us at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
-We don’t use ads or sponsored content on the website at a time when doing so is the norm.
-SoundGuys’ survival depends solely on readers enjoying their purchases.
+We don’t use sponsored content on the website at a time when doing so is the norm.
+SoundGuys’ survival depends almost exclusively on readers enjoying their purchases.
 We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.

 Frequently asked questions about wireless PC gaming headsets